SH-anonta/eslint-plugin-no-not-not/README.md

 # eslint-plugin-no-not-not

-Don&#39;t allow using double not operator for converting a value to boolean
+Don&#39;t allow using double not operator for converting a value to boolean.
+E.g. `let isXZero = !!x;`.
+The double not operator is not very good in terms of readability.
+The suggested way to is to use the boolean constructor E.g. `let isXZero = Boolean(x);`

 ## Installation